luiscoco/qdrant_sample1-Intro/README.md

 A **Vectors array** with four float values, representing the vector

 A **Payload** dictionary with key-value pairs for additional .
-For instance, each point here has a "city" field with a city name as its value (e.g., "Berlin", "London").
+For instance, each point here has a "city" field with a city name as its value (e.g., "Berlin", "London")

-**operationInfo logs** information about the insertion operation.
+**operationInfo logs** information about the insertion operation

 **Querying the Collection**: **QueryAsync** searches for vectors in "test_collection" based on similarity to a given query vector (new float[] { 0.2f, 0.1f, 0.9f, 0.7f })